joednkn1/airflow-dvc/README.md

 ## What is it?

-This package was developed by [@styczynski](https://github.com/styczynski/).

 This is an [Airflow](https://airflow.apache.org/) extension that adds support for [DVC](https://dvc.org/doc) operations.

 The basic tutorial about DVC and Airflow can be found on [Deepflare website in the News section here](https://deepflare.ai/blog/airflow_dvc/).
 The motivation for such a package was to create modern automated data science pipelines that operates on versioned data.

-You can feel invited to contribute and message me personally, also have a nice day!

 ## Installation